 Swimmers who wish to participate in a ‘wet suit’ will be assessed a time penalty of 10% of their actual swim time.
 Swimmers may not use snorkels.

 Only competitors (with ID #s) and Officials are allowed in the transition area.
 There will be water stations in the transition area.
 Officials will be supervising and monitoring the transition area at all times during the race.
 Flow paths, exits and entrances will be clearly marked.
 Competitors should remember that, unless otherwise marked, they should ride and run on the left.
 Please refer to the maps.
 Cyclists will dismount from their bicycles before entering the transition area.

-The swim course will be marked with four (4) large orange buoys and will be a triangular course with the longest leg parallel to the beach.
+The swim course will be marked with large coloured buoys and will be a triangular course with the longest leg parallel to the beach.
 The direction of the swim (clockwise or anti-clockwise) will be determined on the morning of the race depending on conditions and will be determined by the race director and BASRA (race safety).
 The start of the race will be through the two inner buoys, around the outer buoys and return through the inner buoys to exit the water.
 The Olympic Swimmers will swim to the furthest buoy in the East and after going around it will join the Sprint course and finish through the two inner buoys.